ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 .. _validate-playbook-tools:

 ******************************
-Tools for Validating Playbooks
+Tools for validating playbooks
 ******************************

 - `Ansible Lint <https://docs.ansible.com/ansible-lint/index.html>`_ - a highly configurable linter for Ansible playbooks.
 - `Ansible Review <https://github.com/willthames/ansible-review>`_ - an extension of Ansible Lint designed for code review.
-- `Molecule <https://molecule.readthedocs.io/en/latest/>`_ is a testing framework for Ansible plays and roles.
+- `Molecule <https://molecule.readthedocs.io/en/latest/>`_ - a testing framework for Ansible plays and roles.
-- `yamllint <https://yamllint.readthedocs.io/en/stable/>`__ is a command-line utility to check syntax validity including key repetition and indentation issues.
+- `yamllint <https://yamllint.readthedocs.io/en/stable/>`__ - a command-line utility to check syntax validity including key repetition and indentation issues.

 ***********
-Other Tools
+Other tools
 ***********

 - `Ansible cmdb <https://github.com/fboender/ansible-cmdb>`_ - takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.
 - `Ansible Inventory Grapher <https://github.com/willthames/ansible-inventory-grapher>`_ - visually displays inventory inheritance hierarchies and at what level a variable is defined in inventory.
-- `Ansible Playbook Grapher <https://github.com/haidaraM/ansible-playbook-grapher>`_ - A command line tool to create a graph representing your Ansible playbook tasks and roles.
+- `Ansible Playbook Grapher <https://github.com/haidaraM/ansible-playbook-grapher>`_ - a command line tool to create a graph representing your Ansible playbook tasks and roles.
 - `Ansible Shell <https://github.com/dominis/ansible-shell>`_ - an interactive shell for Ansible with built-in tab completion for all the modules.
 - `Ansible Silo <https://github.com/groupon/ansible-silo>`_ - a self-contained Ansible environment by Docker.
 - `Ansigenome <https://github.com/nickjj/ansigenome>`_ - a command line tool designed to help you manage your Ansible roles.